 We've analysed all the local government data to bring you the rundown on your local secondary schools.

-Here Small Heath School, Muntz Street, Small Heath, Birmingham, B10 9RX, is put into focus to show its scores in relation to other schools in the area.
+Here Small Heath Leadership Academy, Muntz Street, Small Heath, Birmingham, B10 9RX, is put into focus to show its scores in relation to other schools in the area.

 You can also see how it compares against other schools across England.

 Data is available on pupils' attainment, average grades, the quality of the teaching and when the school was last inspected.